Fictional portrayals of psychopaths: 21st century

 Numerous characters in television shows are informally described as psychopaths.
 Examples include Natalie Buxton in Bad Girls, Sean Slater and Michael Moon in EastEnders, Dexter Morgan in Dexter, Tuco Salamanca in Breaking Bad and Better Call Saul, and Frank Underwood in House of Cards.

 Tana French's 2007 novel In the Woods depicts two detectives who work to hunt down child murderess Rosalind Devlin.
 Upon discovery, it is remarked that Devlin is a psychopath who is incapable of emotional attachment and feigns vulnerability to better manipulate people.

+Anton Chigurh, the primary antagonist of the novel No Country for Old Men, is described as a "psychopathic killer."
+He is a relentless hitman who pursues protagonist Lewelyn Moss in order to recover two million in missing drug money.
+Chigurh kills almost everyone he meets and displays no empathy or conventional morals.
+He adheres to a warped series of principles and occasionally decides his victims fates with the flip of a coin.
+The film version of the character, portrayed by Javier Bardem, was rated by psychologists as the most accurate depiction of a psychopath.

 Dr. Gregory House, the title character in the FOX medical-thriller House is referred to as a sociopath multiple times by several characters throughout the course of the show.

 Sherlock Holmes, the lead character in the BBC series Sherlock, is referred to as a psychopath multiple times throughout the course of the show; in response to these claims, Holmes describes himself as a "high-functioning sociopath".
 He has also been described as having Asperger syndrome.

 The Dan Wells novel I Am Not a Serial Killer and its sequels, Mr. Monster and I Don't Want to Kill You, are narrated by John Wayne Cleaver, a teenaged diagnosed sociopath who lives by a rigid code of behavior in order to avoid becoming a serial killer.

 One Chicago academic has argued in a review of TV trends that the contemporary fantasy of sociopathy/psychopathy is of someone whose emotional disconnection from others in society, rather than being the hindrance that it can represent in real clinical cases, enables them to be an amazingly successful manipulator due to a breakdown in the social contract.